NTTDATA-DACH/TECHblog_code/Series-KongGateway/03-AS-OnBehalfOf/README.md

 New to Kong plugin coding?
 It's best to start with the Kong introduction "Develop Custom Plugins" [here](https://docs.konghq.com/gateway/latest/plugin-development/).

-For more details read the full article (to be published).
+For more details read the full article [here](https://nttdata-dach.github.io/posts/as-konggateway-onbehalfof/).